frozencemetery/mivehind.net/_posts/2016-09-18-package-manager-fight.md

 A related tool that bears mentioning here is `ghc-pkg`.
 To see the system packages and their versions, one doesn't call `cabal`, but rather `ghc-pkg list`.
 And to check the integrity of the system package set, `ghc-pkg check`.
-This latter is actually how one installs pacakges: remove the related files, and then use `ghc-pkg check` to make sure you got everything, followed by `ghc-pkg unregister`.
+This latter is actually how one uninstalls pacakges: remove the related files, and then use `ghc-pkg check` to make sure you got everything, followed by `ghc-pkg unregister`.

 ## Rust